k-kinzal/dgeni-markdown-example/docs/ng/directive/ngApp.md

 document would not be compiled, the `AppController` would not be instantiated and the `{{ a+b }}` would not be resolved to `3`.

-`ngApp` is the easiest, and most common, way to bootstrap an application.
+`ngApp` is the easiest, and most common way to bootstrap an application.

  <example module="ngAppDemo">
    <file name="index.html">